 "Sure I seen a harpoon cactus, same way anyone with sense looks at them, from a distance.
 If you can see the individual leaf mats you got to close, good luck or good riddance." - Jasper Cameron, Leader of The Bronze Ravens

 The Harpoon Cactus has a very similar appearance to other members of the prickly pear family.
 It differs in 2 main ways.
 The first is that it has a large, long taproot in addition to its wide-ranging fibrous root system near the desert surface.
 This taproot does not to reach down to the water table, but is used to store water and "prime" the bio-hydraulic mechanism on which the harpoons operate.
 The second is the tendency for mature plants to be surrounded on the ground by patches of leaves that appear both healthy and edible.
 These "leaf mats" mark areas where a victim has been claimed, and serve to lure prey into the unmarked ring of harpoons.
-The working of the harpoon mechanism are actually quite fascinating.
+The workings of the harpoon mechanism are actually quite fascinating.
 As the plant "dries out" the first thing that happens is the connective tissue of any extended harpoons contracts, drawing the harpoon back underground.
 Next, the harpoon chamber tightens around the harpoon, creating a rather effective water seal.
 Then, the fibers around the taproot chamber and water channels contract and tighten, pressurizing the mechanism.
 Lastly, the trip mechanism becomes rigid, arming the chamber.
 (Illustrations forthcoming)

 Genetics and Reproduction